Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases

 The condition $\theta\in(0,1)$ can be written in terms of the other parameters, Since $b_2^0\leq b_1^0$ and $d_1\leq d_2$, this means that if $b_2^0\leq 1-s_h$, necessarily $\theta>1$, thus these values can be excluded from the exploration.
 Indeed, the black lines wrapping the dots in Figures \ref{fig:HA_4x4} and \ref{fig:HA_2x2} are $d_2=d_1$, $b_2^0=1$ and $b_2^0=1-s_h$.

-As we can see in Figure \ref{fig:HA_4x4} and \ref{fig:HA_2x2}, Hypothesis \ref{H} is satisfied by most of the parameters of the parameter space.
+As we can see in Figures \ref{fig:HA_4x4} and \ref{fig:HA_2x2}, Hypothesis \eqref{H} is satisfied by most of the parameters of the parameter space.
 For high values of $b_2^0$ it is always satisfied (also for those values not shown in Figure \ref{fig:HA_4x4}).
-As $b_2^0$ decreases, red dots appear only when we have high values of $s_h$ and $d_2>>d_1$.
+As $b_2^0$ decreases, red dots appear only when we have high values of $s_h$ and $d_2\gg d_1$.
 Only for high values of $s_h$ and small values of $b_2^0$ the red dots dominate the picture.
 In a realistic scenario, based on the values for the parameters found in the literature \cite{APSV,DHP} we expect a high value of $s_h$ and $b_2^0$ and smaller values of $d_2$ and $d_1$, for which hypothesis \eqref{H} is satisfied.
 The values of the parameters not satisfying Hypothesis \eqref{H} would represent a particular strain of \textit{Wolbachia} that, in a certain variety of mosquito, would produce a high CI rate and a big penalty on their fertility, which, a priori, is not impossible.